 The Fishing Industry in Norman Wexford

 When they arrived the devout Normans encouraged a strict approach to the Christian faith in Ireland.
 The medieval church forbade the eating of meat on certain days and at certain times of the year.
-As a result fish was a very valuable resource along the southern Wexford coast.
+As a result fish was a very valuable resource along the south Wexford coast.
 The Normans used several different methods for preserving fish such as smoking, drying and salting.

 In the 17th century the harbour was extended and the stone salthouse was constructed.
-In the salthouse large lumps of rock-salt were dissolved in boiling water to make brine which was then evaporated to produce salt.
+In the salthouse large lumps of rock salt were dissolved in boiling water to make brine which was then evaporated to produce salt.
 The salt was used to preserve the catch from the local fishing industry.
-Much of the rock-salt was imported from Cheshire in England.
+Much of the rock salt was imported from Cheshire in England.